 In 2016, Seroquel was involved in nearly 300 suicides by drug overdose.
 Seroquel overdose may be more common in people who have untreated or undertreated mental health disorders.

 Severe cases of Seroquel overdose can be deadly.
 With prompt medical treatment, recovering from a Seroquel overdose is possible.

 - rapid heartbeat

 In rare cases, overdose may also lead to respiratory depression (slow or stopped breathing) and seizures.
 If someone is unresponsive or has collapsed after taking Seroquel, call 911 right away.

-By calling us, we can help identify which type of drug treatment program is best suited to meet your needs.
+Are you or a loved one looking for drug addiction treatment?
+You can find it today.
+Call AddictionResource.net to learn more about which type of drug treatment program is best suited to meet your needs.